neondatabase/website/content/docs/guides/branch-archiving.md

 **No action is required to unarchive a branch.
 It happens automatically.**

 Connecting to an archived branch, querying it, or performing some other action that accesses it will trigger the unarchive process.
-Connection times and query times may be slower while a branch is in the process of being unarchived.
+Branches with large amounts of data may experience slightly slower connection and query times while a branch is being unarchived.

 <Admonition type="note">
 When a branch is unarchived, its parent branches, all the way up to the root branch, are also unarchived.